• Skip to primary navigation

 The Head Boom being modeled by Coco Gauff, who uses the racquet.

-The area this racquet is lacking is control.
+The area this racquet is lacking is control and stability.
 The maneuverable frame is not as control-oriented as other racquets like the Head Gravity or Head Prestige.

 Pros of the Head Boom